hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

 * `name` - (Required) The name of the `path_matcher` resource.

-* `default_service` - (Required) The URL or [valid partial url](https://cloud.google.com/compute/docs/reference/latest/urlMaps#pathMatcher.defaultService)
- for the backend service or backend bucket to use if none of the given paths match.
+* `default_service` - (Required) The backend service or backend bucket to use if none of the given paths match.

 * `description` - (Optional) An optional description of the host rule.